Driving Across the US/Mexican Border? Here’s Everything You Need to Know in 2023

 Speaking of border traffic, be prepared to sit in your car for hours to cross back into the US.
 There is generally no traffic driving into Mexico, but coming back is usually a nightmare and always takes me 2 hours minimum sitting to cross back.

-Last time I went it took 3.5 hours and I’ve heard of some people getting stuck for 4+.
+Last time I went it took 3.5 hours and I’ve heard of some people getting stuck for 4+ hours at San Ysidro border.
+Did you know San Ysidro is one of the busiest border crossings in the world?
 General rule of thumb is to start heading back before rush hour and never during holidays or a Sunday night.

 You can check https://bwt.cbp.gov/ for wait times.